 1. Identify Assets

-The first step in conducting an IT risk assessment is to identify your assets.
-Knowing what you need to protect makes it easier to determine which threats you need to be ready for.
+The first step in conducting an IT risk assessment is identifying your assets.
+Knowing what you must protect makes it easier to determine which threats you must be ready for.
 Start with a simple list of your known assets and expand it with the help of your team.

 - Physical infrastructure